-Stocks held for distribution at no or nominal consideration are measured at cost, adjusted where applicable for any loss of service potential.
+Stocks held for distribution at no or nominal consideration are measured at the lower of cost and replacement cost, adjusted where applicable for any loss of service potential.

 At each reporting date, an assessment is made for impairment.
 Any excess of the carrying amount of stocks over its estimated selling price less costs to complete and sell is recognised as an impairment loss in profit or loss.
 Reversals of impairment losses are also recognised in profit or loss.